HajkD/DevSeq/README.md

    Photoperiod <chr>, Replicates <dbl>, Sample_size <chr>
 ```

-### Reference Genome and Proteome Retrieval
+### Retrieval of Coding sequences

-The CDS files for the organisms of the [Brawand sutdy](https://www.nature.com/articles/nature10532) have been retrieved from ENSEMBL
+The CDS files for the organisms of the [Brawand sutdy](https://www.nature.com/articles/nature10532) have been retrieved from ENSEMBL (release 92)
 via the [biomartr](https://github.com/HajkD/biomartr) package.

 ```r